 Finger Extensor Tendon Injury

-- Mallet finger —the tendon is affected at the last joint on the finger, usually from a jammed finger
+- Mallet finger —harm to the last joint of the finger, often from stretching it too far

 |Extensor Tendons of the Hand|